-Risk and security management
+Risk and security management research

 Risk and security management is about identifying and evaluating risks to organisations and individuals and taking action to minimise those risks.
 It affects many areas, from social work and corporate reputation, to the work of the armed forces and emergency services.